Hamiltonian description of nonreciprocal interactions: Constrained Hamiltonian Embedding

 Finally, we note that the form of the Hamiltonian embedding is not unique.
 For instance, one can distribute the interaction symmetrically among the two types of degrees of freedom without changing the resulting equations of motion upon imposing the constraint.
 It is currently an open question whether this freedom can be used to imprint additional properties or constraints into the embedding Hamiltonian.

-In what follows, we illustrate the utility of the proposed Hamiltonian description by (i) demonstrating that the long-time steady nonstationary state of the original Langevin dynamics~\eqref{eq:VC-XY_Langevin_EOM} coincides with the steady nonstationary state of Glauber dynamics generated by the Hamiltonian~\eqref{eq:H_tot}, thus enabling the use of Monte-Carlo methods to study nonreciprocal dynamics.
+In what follows, we illustrate the utility of the proposed Hamiltonian description by (i) demonstrating that the long-time states of the original Langevin dynamics ~\eqref{eq:VC-XY_Langevin_EOM}, either steady or nonstationary, coincides with those of Glauber dynamics generated by the Hamiltonian~\eqref{eq:H_tot}, thus enabling the use of Monte-Carlo methods to study nonreciprocal dynamics.
 In addition, (ii) we engineer the strength of vision cone interactions along different lattice directions with the help of high-frequency periodic drives, explicitly using the symplectic structure of the Hamiltonian formulation; this enables the application of Floquet engineering to control the phase transitions of nonreciprocal systems.